CBorowski-dev/docs-operaton-org/content/user-guide/quarkus-integration/configuration.md

 ---

-This section of the Camunda Quarkus extension documentation covers the configuration options for the process engine within a Quarkus application.
+This section of the Operaton Quarkus extension documentation covers the configuration options for the process engine within a Quarkus application.

-The documentation on the Camunda Quarkus Extension Configuration is intended for Quarkus application developers.
-It requires some knowledge on [Quarkus CDI support][quarkus-cdi], [Quarkus configuration][quarkus-config], as well as Camunda Process Engine Configuration properties.
+The documentation on the Operaton Quarkus Extension Configuration is intended for Quarkus application developers.
+It requires some knowledge on [Quarkus CDI support][quarkus-cdi], [Quarkus configuration][quarkus-config], as well as Operaton Process Engine Configuration properties.

 ## Process Engine Configuration

 An instance of the `QuarkusProcessEngineConfiguration` class configures the process engine in a Quarkus application.
 A `QuarkusProcessEngineConfiguration` instance provides the following defaults:

 <table class="table desc-table">